jsgueglia84/D3Macro/Readme.md

 D3 Macro is a helper for Diablo 3.
 It auto casts skills based on rule sets.

-3-15-2018 This is a beta release, at this time only the Condem Furnace Crusader, WOL Monk and zDPS Monk builds are working.
-Hopefully more to follow!

 ## Usage
 1. Start up Diablo 3
 2. Pick your character and start a game